 Abnormal Popularity by the Numbers

 Hanshin Tigers popularity maintains extraordinary levels regardless of team performance.
-Koshien Stadium's annual attendance ranks among NPB's highest, exceeding 3 million during the 2023 championship season.
+Koshien Stadium's annual attendance ranks among NPB's highest: 2,915,528 across 71 home dates in the 2023 championship season, an average of 41,064 per game that led all 12 clubs.
 Remarkably, attendance barely declines even in last-place seasons: during the 2010s slump, Koshien averaged around 40,000 per game, sometimes surpassing other teams' championship-year figures.
-Away-game mobilization is equally striking, with Tokyo Dome's outfield seats routinely turning majority yellow for Giants matchups.
+Away-game mobilization is equally striking, with Tokyo Dome's outfield seats routinely turning majority yellow for Yomiuri matchups.
 Merchandise sales rank among the top in NPB, and the Tigers' economic sphere operates as an independent market transcending win-loss records.

 Loyalty Forged in Darkness